Superman in the DC Extended Universe (DCEU) Superman Marathon

 Superman in the DC Extended Universe (DCEU)

-Are you eager to dive into the Superman films of the DC Extended Universe (DCEU) but unsure where to start or in what order to watch them?
-With multiple versions, director's cuts, and a universe brimming with iconic heroes, it's not as straightforward as simply watching part one, two, and three.
+Are you itching to dive into the Superman films of the DC Extended Universe (DCEU), but you're not quite sure where to start or in what order to watch them?
+With all the different versions, director's cuts, and a whole universe full of iconic heroes, it's not as simple as just watching part one, two, and three.
 Don't worry, we've mapped out your marathon for you.
-This viewing order follows the chronological journey of Clark Kent, from his first steps as Superman to joining forces with other heroes to save the universe.
-And yes, we include Zack Snyder’s version of Justice League, as many fans consider it the definitive cut.
-So grab some snacks, gather your friends, and get ready to rediscover the modern Superman saga.
+This is the order in which Clark Kent's journey as Superman is shown.
+It starts with his first steps as Superman and ends with him joining forces with other heroes to save the universe.
+And yes, we include Zack Snyder's version of Justice League, since many fans consider it the definitive cut.
+Grab some snacks, get your friends together, and get ready to rediscover the modern Superman saga.

 -